Karim-Akram/OnlineShoppingSystem/README.md

 ## Contact

-For any inquiries or further information, please contact [Karim Akram Aboelfetouh](karimakramaboelfetouh@gmail.com).
+For any inquiries or further information, please contact (karimakramaboelfetouh@gmail.com).